Course

 Course description

-This course focuses on the development of self-awareness, increased understanding of others, and development of effective interpersonal communication skills that can be used in a variety of caregiving contexts.
-Students will be encouraged to become more aware of the impact of their own communication choices and patterns.
-They will have opportunities to develop and use communication techniques that demonstrate personal awareness, respect, and active listening skills.
-The course also focuses on concepts of culture and diversity as it relates to health and healing.
+This course focuses on the development of self-awareness, deeper understanding of others, and effective interpersonal communication skills for a variety of caregiving contexts.
+Students will build awareness of the impact of their communication choices and patterns.
+Opportunities will be provided to develop and apply communication techniques that demonstrate respect, personal awareness, and active listening.
+The course also explores culture and diversity in relation to health and healing.

 Course content